wayetender/whip/web/source/docs/artifact-eval.md

 This states that that there is an `AdderDiscovery` service at the `discovery` host with port `8000`.

-We now need to deploy the client with the Whip adater with the above configuration.
+In order to deploy the client with the Whip adater with the above configuration, we need to create an adapter and use the shim library on the client.
+The `shim` command is a shell script that instructs the operating system to preload the interposition library to intercept on new network connections (described in more detail in Section 3).

+The entry point of the client application is in the `run_client.sh` script.
+Inspecting the file, we can see that the adapter is already created in the first line of the script.
+The only remaining step is to add the shim library.
 We can do that by modifying the last line of the `run_client.sh` script from:

 ```